RanaUniverse/note_taking_bot/README.md

 After this i will do the open in vs code or anything and start doing something.

+# New Features

+1. In this branch i want to add the gemini api in my bot so that bot will response as ai.

 This project will main intention to make and learn python backend logic to manage and use things.

 ```